wp-plugins/foxyshop/readme.txt

 * Added easier category syncing for FoxyCart 0.7.2+
 * Fixed spacing issue with WP 3.5
 * Fix to remove the `quantity_max` field when backordering is allowed
-* Show warning if cURL is not installed
+* Show warning if curl is not installed
 * Moved the template cache functionality up so that scrolling isn't required as often on the tools page

 = 4.3 =